iMoonLab/DeepHypergraph/README.md

 ### Learning on High-Order Structures

-On simple hypergraph structures, you can smooth a given vertex features with HGNN's Laplacian matrix by:
+On hypergraph structures, you can smooth a given vertex features with HGNN's Laplacian matrix by:

 ```python
 import torch